Courses & Curriculum

 Rather than traditional grading, we use a standards-based checklist to track student progress.
 This approach provides a clear picture of skills and concepts mastered, supports individualized instruction, and honors the natural pace of each learner.

-Language Arts (Beyond the Page)/ Foundational Skills (UFLI):
+Foundational Skills (UFLI):

 Social Studies (Beyond the Page):